Tim Koller, PhD

 Within the Master of Arts in Leadership, students will be equipped to be competent leaders with integrity and a holy imagination in the non-profit, business, community, or public sector.

-How Can I Use This Degree?
+Who Can Use This Degree?

 - Executive leadership in church, educational and parachurch organizations.

-- Leadership in corporate environments.
+- Leadership in corporate environments and non-profit organizations.

 - Specialized personnel in the areas of church ministry and administration.

 - College-trained lay people who desire biblical and theological studies to enhance their Christian witness within their chosen professions and/or their leadership in the local church.